The Boys and Girls Club of Missoula

 Mentor and support young women in Missoula.

-YWCA GUTS! (girls using their strengths) program is looking for individuals who want to help young women ages 9-18 discover their strengths and explore their own personal values in a safe and supportive environment during lunchtime and after school in school-based action groups.
+The GUTS! (girls using their strengths) program at the YWCA is looking for individuals who want to help young women ages 9-18 discover their strengths and explore their own personal values in a safe and supportive environment during lunchtime and after school in school-based action groups.

 Hours: Volunteers must fill out an application, pass a background check and complete an orientation and 4-hour training session to be eligible.
 Volunteers work in pairs to facilitate 1.5-hour, after-school or lunch action group programs for girls that last 10-12 weeks at a time from September-December and February-May.
-Click here for more information about GUTS! and other volunteer opportunities through the YWCA.
+Visit the YWCA website for more information about GUTS! and other volunteer opportunities through the YWCA.

 Volunteers, please understand, because of the trauma frequently experienced by the children before they arrive at WCS, our professional staff is educated and experienced in child related programs and complete extensive training in dealing with childhood trauma.
 Therefore, we are not able to have volunteers work directly with the children.
 Please know that we appreciate you and your willingness to serve!

-For more details about volunteer opportunities and to fill out a volunteer application, visit https://watsonchildrensshelter.org/ways-to-give/volunteer/
+For more details about volunteer opportunities and to fill out a volunteer application, visit the Watson Children's Shelter website.

 Writing Coaches of Missoula needs volunteers to mentor Missoula area middle and high school students on their writing skills.
 Coaches meet individually with students during the class period to work on persuasive writing projects assigned by their teacher as part of the class regular curriculum.
 We currently have programs at Big Sky, Hellgate, and Sentinel High Schools.
 In addition we serve C.S.
 Porter, Meadow Hill, and Washington Middle Schools.

 All trainings are held on the University of Montana campus.
-To register, please email Diane Benjamin at firstname.lastname@example.org.
-For more information, visit the website www.writingcoachesofmissoula.com
+To register, please email firstname.lastname@example.org.